Make-School-Courses/FEW-2.4-Native-Development-with-JavaScript/Lessons/Lesson-04.md

 - What is the main process?
 - What is the rendering process?
 - Creating communication between the two

+## Review CSS Grid and Flexbox

+Use Grid for two dimensional layouts and Flexbox for arranging things on a single axis.

+Both are applied to a parent container and affect the children.

+You can use Flext box inside a grid or one grid within another grid.

+- Use Grid for two dimensional layouts.
+- Use `grid-template-area` for arbitrary layouts use `grid-template-columns` for dynamic content.

+- Use Flexbox for one dimensional layout
+- Use think in terms of main axis and cross axis

 ## After Class